In this guide

 We will only interfere with disputes in someone’s private or family life or make requests for information when it is necessary and proportionate to do so to protect the public, uphold professional standards or maintain public confidence in the professions we regulate.

 Just because a matter is of concern to us, that does not mean that we will be able to progress the case.
 Such cases often involve evidential challenges.
-Our Case Examiners will only refer a concern to a panel hearing where the evidence available means that there is a realistic prospect of the allegations being proved on the balance of probabilities.
+Our Case Examiners will only refer a concern to a panel hearing where the evidence available means that there is a realistic possibility the Fitness to Practise Committee would find the incidents did happen.

 More information about the different evidential tests that we apply throughout our fitness to practise process can be found in our screening, case examiner and our decision making guidance.
 For more information on how we approach evidence, please refer to our guidance on evidence.